 Light or dark brown with olive-green wings and a shiny black head, this cockroach species rarely infest a human habitat as they prefer soil, but they will damage gardens in southern states.

 Found in moist areas where the temperature is warm, the Australian cockroach will seek out indoor dwellings for survival if temperatures get too cold.
 While they look very similar to American cockroaches, Australian cockroaches are smaller and have light yellow stripes on their abdomens.

 When Are Cockroaches Most Active?

 Cockroaches are primarily active at night, as they come out of hiding in search of mates and food.

 Cockroaches are a year-round problem and are attracted to moisture, such as the dripping faucet in the bathroom, the wet bath mat, or a leaky pipe in the basement.
 They're also attracted to food or crumbs left on counters, dirty dishes in sinks, and crumbs that aren't swept off floors.

 Cockroaches can cause respiratory issues or trigger asthma and allergies in humans, especially children.
 They can also transmit diseases and infections to humans, making them dangerous to our health.
 Common diseases and infections caused by cockroaches or their droppings include Gastroenteritis, Salmonellosis, Cholera, and Dysentery.

 How Do I Get Rid of Cockroaches?

 Because cockroaches quickly adapt to any environment, they thrive pretty much anywhere they take up residence.
 This adaptability makes it challenging to control, and it is recommended that you call an experienced pest control company to get rid of cockroaches.
-At Lindsey Pest Services, we’ve been providing effective roach control since 1957 and use several techniques and tools to get rid of these pests.
-Cooperation from the owner is a must in order to eliminate cockroach attractants and the entry points they use.
+At Lindsey Pest Services, we've provided effective roach control since 1957 and use several techniques and tools to eliminate these pests.
+Cooperation from the owner is a must to eliminate cockroach attractants and the entry points they use.